 6. Odour judge

-There have been some pretty bizarre jobs in the world over the course of history, from orgy planners in Ancient Rome to fake wedding guests in modern Japan, so the existence of odour judges should come as no real surprise.
+There have been some pretty bizarre jobs in the world over the course of history, so the existence of odour judges should come as no real surprise.

 However, what exactly is it that odour judges do?
 Well, they use chemistry and their noses to accurately identify and adjust scents of just about any product, from nail polishes to microwavable meals.
 They are also tasked with sniffing and carrying out odour tests on armpits, cat litter, breath, feet and even nappies.
 Exactly: gross.

 The average person generates around 400kg of household waste each year.
 From banana skins to soiled nappies, the job of removing hundreds of tonnes of trash falls to refuse collectors.
 Their grossness comes not just from handling the trash, but from the linger smell that sticks to clothes for hours to come.

 Tasked with maintaining some standards of cleanliness during your holiday or business trip, housekeepers from across all kinds of nasty surprises.
 Think toilet attendant, but with a latent risk of unexpectedly discovering a surprise contraceptive among the bedsheets.